 I enjoy my solitude and before I sit down to work, I make myself a cup of coffee and begin my day while Mother Nature is still quietly coaxing the sun to make an appearance.
 With coffee in hand, I move over to my desk where I’ll check my email and social media accounts before beginning the creative process of editing pictures and video and crafting posts for the website.

 Sometimes I get distracted.
 There — I’ve said it.
 Perhaps it was when I was looking for a quote for my last post or maybe I was simply daydreaming about poetry.
-Did I ever mention that I took a poetry writing workshop at UNH with Charles Simić who won the Pulitzer Prize for Poetry?
+Did I ever mention that I took a poetry writing workshop at UNH with Charles Simi? who won the Pulitzer Prize for Poetry?
 I’ve always done some form of creative writing my entire life, be it poetry, short stories, or long works of fiction.
-Writing non-fiction, like I do for this website, has been a different creative process, but in the end it’s still a form of writing.
+Writing non-fiction, as I do for this website, has been a different creative process, and requires me to use certain writing apps so I can manage my individual points with particular care, that will and does in the end, create the finished piece.
+In the end it’s still a form of writing, it just doesn’t feel as creative?
 But I digress.

 We’ve established that I was working (I swear I was) and that I was on social media, but how I stumbled upon poetweet has yet to be determined.
 What exactly is poetweet?
 First things first: Go to the website, where you don’t even have to register, and put in your Twitter username.
 Then choose from sonnet, rondel, or indriso forms.
 And now for a little refresher course on poetry (even though you didn’t ask).